seladb/PcapPlusPlus/README.md

   2. **Break Pcap FileTo Streams** - an application that takes a pcap file and breaks it into several pcap files, each containing one stream
   3. **ARP Spoofing** - an application that does ARP spoofing using Packet++ and Pcap++

+After compilation you can find the libraries, examples, header files and helpful makefiles under the **Dist/** directory

 #### Supported Protocols ####

 The Packet++ library currently supports parsing, editing and creation of packets of the following protocols: